 Information to gather in advance

 The list below suggests questions to raise with your doctor about valley fever.
-Don't hesitate to ask more questions during your appointment at any time that you don't understand something.
+Don't hesitate to ask more questions during your appointment.

 What to expect from your doctor